carmatthews/FormRecognizer-ItemizedReceipt/README.md

 The values to replace are all denoted with angle brackets <> - replace the brackets and the sample text.
 'Ocp-Apim-Subscription-Key': '<replace with your key>' should become
- Ocp-Apim-Subscription-Key': '123456789123456789'
+ 'Ocp-Apim-Subscription-Key': '123456789123456789'

-Once you run the code to train your model, you should get a response back that includes the ModelID that was created, note this down for the next step.
+Once you run the code to train your model, you should get a response back that includes the ModelID for the model created, note this down for the next step.

 ## Analyze a form and extract items ##
 The next step is to use the model to extract data from a new form.
-The steps for getting top level entites are documented in the next section of the quick start [Extract key-value pairs and tables from forms](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/quickstarts/python-train-extract#extract-key-value-pairs-and-tables-from-forms).
+The steps for getting top level entites are documented in the next section of the quick start <a href="https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/quickstarts/python-train-extract#extract-key-value-pairs-and-tables-from-forms" target="_blank">Extract key-value pairs and tables from forms</a>.

 In addition to extracting the table, [FormAnalyzer_ExtractColumn](FormAnalyzer_ExtractColumn.py), iterates over the columns in the table to extract all the entries for one of the columns, giving you a list of those entries.